 It's a minor adjustment, but with baking, your ingredients need to be measured with reasonable precision if you want things to turn out the way the recipe is supposed to.

 And to be clear, it is worth pointing out that if you do substitute shortening for butter (or vice-versa) without making these adjustments, it does not necessarily mean that the recipe is going to turn out badly.
 Indeed, a tablespoon or two of liquid one way or another, in a recipe that makes 60 cookies, is not enough to make the difference between good cookies and bad ones.

-All it means is that, as noted earlier, the texture of the cookies might be a tiny bit different—chewier or crispier, depending on which way you're substituting.
+The texture of the cookies might be a tiny bit different—chewier or crispier, depending on which way you're substituting.
 If you've made the recipe before, you might want it to come out as close as possible to the way it came out the last time.